 This guidance document takes into account the discussions within meetings of the informal Technical Working Group on MRVA (Monitoring, Reporting, Verification and Accreditation) under the Working Group III (WGIII) of the Climate Change Committee (CCC), as well as written comments received from stakeholders and experts from Member States2.
-This guidance document was unanimously endorsed by the representatives of the Member States of the Climate Change Committee by written procedure ending on 7 February 2022.
+This guidance document was endorsed by the representatives of the Member States at the meeting of the Technical Working Group MRVA on 16 January 2025.